List of mayors of Potenza

 The mayor of Potenza is an elected politician who, along with the Potenza City Council, is accountable for the strategic government of Potenza in Basilicata, Italy, capital city of the region.
-During the First Italian Republic period, the city was a stronghold of Christian Democracy, and Emilio Colombo, who held the mayoralty office in 1952, was prime minister of Italy from 1970 to 1972.
+During the First Italian Republic period, the city was a stronghold of Christian Democracy (DC), and Emilio Colombo, who held the mayoralty office in 1952, was prime minister of Italy from 1970 to 1972.
 During the Second Italian Republic, it was a stronghold of the centre-left coalition and its centrist and Christian-democratic parties.
+From 1946 to 1995, the mayor was elected by the Potenza City Council.
+Since 1995, under provisions of new local administration law, the mayor of Potenza is chosen by direct election, originally every four, then every five years.

-In 2014, Dario De Luca of Brothers of Italy, an heir of the neo-fascist Italian Social Movement and the post-fascist National Alliance, became the first right-wing mayor of Potenza in the history of the Italian Republic.
+In 2014, Dario De Luca of Brothers of Italy (FdI), a political party that is an heir of the neo-fascist Italian Social Movement (MSI) and the post-fascist National Alliance, became the first right-wing mayor of Potenza in the history of the Italian Republic.
 In 2019, after initially announcing his re-election bid, De Luca did not run for re-election.
-Instead, he was replaced by Mario Guarente of the traditional Northern Italian party Lega, which was born in the 1980s as a regionalist, Padanian nationalist, and separatist party but that since 2017 and under Matteo Salvini's leadership had become more of a right-wing populist and nationalist party, (Note: For an overview of the party's history and evolution, from Lega Nord to Lega per Salvini Premier, see "La Lega compie 40 anni, la storia del partito da Bossi a Salvini.
-Foto" (2024)) and obtained successes in Southern Italy, including Potenza's mayoralty.
-In 2024, the centre-right coalition did not re-nominate Guarente as candidate due to his unpopularity.
+He was instead replaced by Mario Guarente of the traditional Northern Italian party, the League (Lega), which was born in the 1980s as a regionalist, Padanian nationalist, and separatist party but that since 2017 and under Matteo Salvini's leadership had become more of a right-wing populist and nationalist party, and obtained successes in Southern Italy, including Potenza's mayoralty.
+In 2024, the centre-right coalition did not re-nominate Guarente as candidate due to his unpopularity and the centre-left coalition returned to the mayoralty.